Katherine Greacen Nelson: Influence as a female geologist

 As the first women to graduate with a PhD in geology from Rutgers University, Nelson made many fundamental contributions in her field.
 Therefore, she received numerous awards, including the Midwest Federation of Mineralogical & Geological Societies Educator of the Year Award in 1982, while working as a professor at University of Wisconsin–Milwaukee.
 At the time of Nelson's death she was one of the first women ever nominated for the Presidency of Chapter E in the latter society.

 In addition, she was the first woman to receive the Neil Milner Award in 1978 for making prestigious contributions to earth science education.
-She also acquired the position of first female president of the Wisconsin Academy of Sciences, Arts, & Letters in the year 1952 to 1953.
+She also acquired the position of first female president of the Wisconsin Academy of Sciences, Arts, & Letters from 1952-53.
 As a result of the assistance she provided, she was chosen as an honorary curator at the Milwaukee Public Museum.
-Nelson's influences towards education are more significant compared to her research or findings as a geologist; Nelson purchased the Greene Museum from Milwaukee-Downer and put together a public teaching program that gave more than 20,000 people the opportunity to learn from her, Nelson had major influences on others lives through her teachings.
-However, Nelsons teachings and research findings as a geologist are equally as essential to geology as a whole.
-As a result, The Nelson Award was created to honor her contributions to education in the field of geology.
-She was a great advocate for making women as a whole more prevalent in the world of geology, this was done throughout all of the research and teachings Nelson had conducted throughout her career.
-Nelson was a woman of great knowledge and influenced others to always work towards expanding their understanding of our world.
+She purchased the Greene Museum from Milwaukee-Downer and put together a public teaching program that gave more than 20,000 people the opportunity to learn from her, Nelson had major influences on others lives through her teachings.
+The Nelson Award was created to honor her contributions to education in the field of geology.

 Community work

-Nelson was invested in helping out the general population throughout the entirety of her career.
-She believed that everyone should gain a basic understanding of their surroundings and appreciate the wonder of geological processes.
-Nelson accomplished this by putting a great amount of effort and detail into presenting public lectures to inquisitive minds; Nelson educated more than 20,000 students because of the knowledge she provided to the open minds around her.
-This also included acting as a tour guide to students when visiting museums and offering information about the field, believing that her work should stem past college-education.
+Nelson acted as a tour guide to students when visiting museums and offering information about the field, believing that her work should stem past college-education.
 She became deeply entrenched in the media by freely writing many newspaper articles as well as giving media interviews.
 She was devoted to helping geology hobbyists in their range of work by offering her knowledge to everyone.
 She was influential in the area of preserving glaciers as she explained the importance of Wisconsin's glacial feature to politicians, which would later lead to the establishment of the National Ice Age Scientific Reserve.
 Throughout all of this, Nelson inspired a new generation of geological interest in students.